 Are you wondering where to buy gifts and souvenirs in Mexico City?

 If you’re not one of those minimalist, never-buy-anything-when-I-travel people, you’ve come to the right place.
-I personally treasure the souvenirs from my travels and enjoy being able to support artisans across the planet.
+I personally treasure the souvenirs from my travels and enjoy being able to support artisans everywhere I go.

-If you too are looking to take home hand-made artisan treasures, I can assure you that you will not Mexico City leave empty-handed.
+If you too are looking to take home hand-made artisan treasures, I can assure you that you will not leave Mexico City empty-handed.
 Mexico City is a shopper’s paradise!
-There is surely something for everyone, and every budget.
+There is something for everyone, and every budget.

 Read on to find out the best places to do your souvenir shopping in Mexico City, from artisan markets and flea markets to fancy boutiques.